brandondionisio/largest-num-pdf/README.md

 ## ❗Limitations

- - Does not parse numbers from tables or images in the PDF
+ - Does not apply scalable keywords from tables in the PDF
  - May miss some edge cases in unusual numeric formats
  - Unable to identify scalable keywords beyond "trillion" or "trillions" (e.g., "quintillion" will not be found)